 Bilingual students will examine the functional styles of Russian language: conversational, official, journalistic, and scientific-journalistic.

 During the second semester students will put these practical skills into use, making stylistic analyses of mass-media texts, TV, and public speeches of political leaders, drawing on their previous knowledge of stylistics in contemporary Russian language.
-The texts include separated sentences and authentic texts with stylistic mistakes and shortcomings.
+The tasks include separate sentences and authentic texts with stylistic mistakes and shortcomings.

-The following themes are included in the programme:
+The following themes are included in the program: